How your personal information is used and kept safe by FarmAbility:

 There may be legal reasons why we need to keep your data, for example to keep it on a suppression list if you no longer wish to receive communications.
-But please contact our Programme Manager if you think that we should not be using it.
+But please contact us if you think that we should not be using it.

 How long we keep your personal information: